goodrobots/devFrame/docs/_docs/05-resources.md

 permalink: /docs/resources/
 ---
 ## Software
 This list contains only your free and Open Source options.
-There are other options, but these are the main projects we keep track of for use with devFrame.
-Please note we do not provide support for any of these prjects outside of what is documented to get the devFrame flying or roving.
+There are other options, but these are the main projects we feel are a good match for use with devFrame.

+Note -- We only provide support for Goodrobot projects.
+We highly recommend joining the forums and support channels for the projects you use.
+{: .notice--primary}

 ### Autopilot Firmware
-- [ArduPilot](https://ardupilot.org) -- We primarly use ArduPilot but try to remain agnostic as to what software you run on the devFrame.
-An independent project licensed under GPLv3.
+- [ArduPilot](https://ardupilot.org) -- An independent Open Source project licensed under GPLv3.
+ArduPilot is very flexible and supports a variety of robot types and configurations.
+Our initial documentation will cover ArduPilot, but we do have plans to better support PX4.
-- [PX4](https://px4.io) -- Open Source flight control software licensed under BSD 3-Clause, which can make it more attractive for commerical use.
+- [PX4](https://px4.io) -- Open Source flight control software licensed under BSD 3-Clause.
 Part of Dronecode and Linux Foundation.

+Note -- There can be big differences in Open Source licenses.
+If you think it matters, make sure you do your homework.
+If it really matters you likely need a lawyer.
+{: .notice--primary}

 ### Ground Control Software (GCS)
 - [Maverick Web](https://github.com/goodrobots/maverick-web) -- A sister project from Goodrobots.
 Still in early development.
 When it's done it will be a web based GCS.